-Concerning sustainable development, IROP targets this area through activities linked to TO 4 to promote energy efficiency in the residential sector and activities linked to TO 13 supporting social infrastructure with an increased energy efficiency.
-IROP also includes support for activities carried out in TO 5 and also under TO 13 aimed at promoting investment to address specific risks, ensuring disaster resilience and development of disaster management systems (support for Integrated Rescue System in the Czech Republic).
+Concerning sustainable development, IROP targets this area through activities linked to TO 4 to promote energy efficiency in the residential sector.
+IROP also includes support for activities carried out in TO 5 aimed at promoting investment to address specific risks, ensuring disaster resilience and development of disaster management systems (support for Integrated Rescue System in the Czech Republic).
 The focus of this type of support is also closely linked to the area of sustainable development.